calicac001/HackBioInternship/NGS_Fundamentals/Stage1_Whole_Genome_Sequencing/WGS_Microbes.md

 ### Trimming
-As shown on the MultiQC report from the previous section, out dataset contains a lot of issues typically observed in raw reads.
+As shown on the MultiQC report from the previous section, the dataset contains a lot of issues typically observed in raw reads.
 In order to improve its quality, trimming is performed using FastP.

 > trim.sh
 ```